dedis/d-voting/docs/frontend_doc.md

 |Method|`GET`|
 |Input|`url parameters`|

-The only parameter to give is the paramater automatically passed by the tequila which as follows :
+The only parameter to give is the parameter automatically passed by the tequila which as follows :

 `https://<host>/api/control_key?key=<tequila_key>`